“Hard to believe Buenos Aires had any beginning,” wrote Borges; “I feel it to be as eternal as air”

 I want to go back to Argentina, to Buenos Aires and be able to tell you more about the music, the dance, the people and one of South America’s largest most diverse countries.
 I didn’t see the Glaciar Perito Moreno creeping two metres a day or the Inca ruins of El Shincal or the icy wilds of Patagonia and the vineyards of Mendoza.
 I didn’t go to a football game (we were told it was too dangerous for tourists).
 I didn’t talk enough about politics and history, or just stay somewhere quiet and get to know the local people.
 But I did see and experience a taste of Argentina and I did track down a little of Jean Luis Borges.

 I hope my story and pictures excite you about Buenos Aires but mostly that they inspire you to read Borges.
 I invite you to tell me about Borges and you.
+(Scroll down a little further to find the comments section.)

 *Borges and I by Jorge Luis Borges